jweiland-net/jwauth/Documentation/Administrator/Index.rst

 Configuration
 -------------

-There is a new textfield called "IP Address" in FE-User records available.
-We haven't created a special tab for this field, so you should find it on tab "Extended".
-If it is not there you may have installed some additional extensions which brings its own tabs.
-Please have a look there, too.
+The extension jwauth adds a new textfield called "IP Address" in FE-User records.
+We haven't created a special tab for this column, so you will find it on the last tab of fe_user record.

 .. _admin-faq: